American Me: Plot

 The film spans 30 years of Chicano gang life in Los Angeles.
 The story opens with the Zoot Suit Riots of 1943 and depicts a young Latino couple, Esperanza and Pedro Santana, being racially targeted by sailors.
 Pedro is beaten alongside other Latin-Americans, while Esperanza is gang-raped by the sailors.
 Years later, in 1959, the Santana family's teenaged son, Montoya, forms a street gang called La Primera along with his friends J.D. and Mundo.
-The three friends soon find themselves committing crimes and are arrested.
+The three friends soon find themselves committing crimes and are therefore arrested.

 In juvenile hall, Santana murders a fellow inmate who raped him.
 As a result, his sentence is extended, and he is moved to Folsom State Prison after he turns 18.

 Years later, Santana has become the leader of a powerful prison gang, La Eme.
 Upon his release from prison in 1977, he tries to relate his life experiences to the society that has changed so much since he was incarcerated.
 La Eme has become a feared criminal organization beyond Folsom, selling drugs and committing murder.
 Santana begins a romantic relationship with a woman named Julie, but she becomes repulsed by his violent tendencies and by La Eme's negative influence on their community.

 After a drug lord refuses to give control of distribution to La Eme, La Eme retaliates by brutally raping and murdering the drug lord's son in prison.
 In response, the drug lord targets Santana's community by distributing pure heroin to local users.
 The pure heroin causes mass overdoses, and one of the overdose victims is Julie's brother.
 Santana visits his mother's grave, where his father reveals that he always resented Montoya because he might have been the son of his mother's rapist.

 Santana starts to see the error of his ways.
 Before he can take action, however, he is sent back to Folsom for drug possession.
 When J.D. visits, Santana tells him that he is no longer interested in leading La Eme.
 However, following a precedent set by Santana himself earlier in the film, his men—including Mundo—murder him to show the other prison gangs that La Eme is not weak and will not tolerate departures from its ranks.
 Santana is fatally stabbed and thrown off a balcony to his death.

 Julie receives a letter from Santana thanking her for opening his eyes.
 The letter contains his necklace of St. Dismas.
 Julie gives the necklace to Santana's teen brother Paulito, who then inducts a young boy into the street gang, La Primera by having him commit a drive-by shooting.